JustWhit3/higgs-decay-classification/Explanations/What_my_program_does.md

 ## Evaluation of the classification
 The combination of the models has been performed using the Logistic Regression on both outpus of DNN and BDT.
 The class used is `LogisticRegression` from the library `sklearn`.
-Evaluation of the classification process is given by a metric called "AMS" (see the "PDF_dataset.pdf" or the own explanation in the "Reference guides" folder).
+Evaluation of the classification process is given by a metric called "AMS" (see the [PDF_dataset.pdf](https://github.com/JustWhit3/Software_and_Computing_program/blob/master/Explanations/PDF_dataset.pdf) or the own explanation in the
+[Reference Guides](https://github.com/JustWhit3/Software_and_Computing_program/tree/master/Reference%20guides).
 At the end have been combined all the AMS of each classification procedure with the Logistic Regression method.

+## Results
+For all the final results, see the [project](https://github.com/JustWhit3/Software_and_Computing_program/tree/master/Project) folder.
+Numerical results (AMS scores) are:
++ Best AMS Score of the DNN: 3.529 at a Cut Parameter of 0.83.
++ Best AMS Score of the BDT: 3.578 at a Cut Parameter of 0.83.
++ Combination of the two AMS scores with Logistic Regression: 3.652 at a Cut Parameter of 0.88.
+Graphical results are showed here:
++ Comparison between total, DNNs and BDT AMS ([Link](https://github.com/JustWhit3/Software_and_Computing_program/blob/master/Project/s_c_final_AMS.png)).
++ Unweighted distribution for signal-background discrimination for validation set ([Link](https://github.com/JustWhit3/Software_and_Computing_program/blob/master/Project/s_c_unweighted.png)).
++ Weighted distribution for signal-background discrimination for validation set ([Link](https://github.com/JustWhit3/Software_and_Computing_program/blob/master/Project/s_c_weighted.png)).